Human Performance & Innovation

-The premise of the PD in Human Performance and Innovation recognises that mature practitioners, embedded in professional environments, already have substantial domain-specific knowledge, expertise and experiences.
-The programme of study is customised to the learning and development needs of the doctoral candidate.
-The PD route thus offers practitioners a personally tailored programme of study designed to drive, implement and evaluate beneficial innovations within their realm of expertise and serve their future career ambitions.
+The PD recognises that mature practitioners, embedded in professional environments, already have substantial domain-specific knowledge, expertise and experiences.
+The PD route thus offers professionals a personally tailored programme of study designed to drive, implement and evaluate beneficial innovations which are within their realm of expertise, pivotal to their practice and serve their future career ambitions.

 Subjects taught

-The Professional Paradigm 1: Practical and Theoretical Frameworks (M-Grade)
+• The Professional Paradigm 1: Practical and Theoretical Frameworks

-The Professional Paradigm 2: Evolving the Theory, Evidence, Practice and Innovation (M-Grade)
+• The Professional Paradigm 2: Evolving and Theory Evidence, Practice and Innovation

-Professional Innovation: Intervention Design and Evaluation 1 (M-Grade)
+• Professional Innovation: Intervention Design and Evaluation 1

 • Evaluation Methods and Analysis 2